isabella232/bots-workshop/README.md

 2. Go to "Conversations -> Chatflows" in the top nav of the portal after signing in
 3. Click "More -> Clone" on the Chatflow named "Blank Bot"
 4. Enter a unique name for your Bot Chatflow
-5. Find your new chatflow in the table
+5. Find your new Chatflow in the table
 6. Click "More -> Move to top Priority"
 7. Click "Edit"
 8. Configure targeting